 Elli Cares is a beautifully designed dementia support app that offers video reminders, symptom and mood tracking (coming soon), hydration and medication prompts, and GPS-based safety features.
 It connects care partners with their loved ones in real time, offering peace of mind and daily visibility - even at a distance.

-Its latest features, like Safe Track (which notices behavior changes) and Find My Way Home (for navigation assistance), set it apart as a proactive support tool, not just a reminder app.
+Its latest features, like Safe Track which notices behavior changes (coming soon) and Find My Way Home (for navigation assistance), set it apart as a proactive support tool, not just a reminder app.

 👉 Learn more about Elli Cares